hsjoberg/htlcintercept-bug/README.md

 # About

-This project demonstrates the HtlcIntercept replay bug.
+This project demonstrates the HtlcInterceptor replay bug.
-It occurs when using the HtlcIntercept gRPC API to settle an incoming forward HTLC.
+It occurs when using the HtlcInterceptor gRPC API to settle an incoming forward HTLC.

 To demonstrate the issue, a special invoice will be created with route hints to the intermediary node which will settle the incoming forward HTLC.

 # Prerequisites

 You need three nodes for this, the `wallet`, the `service` and the `payer`.
 The `wallet` and the `service` has to be accessible through gRPC.
 The `payer` and the `service` must have a channel between eachother.

-# Setup

 # Run